 MAJOR ADMINISTRATOR Dean, College of Natural and Applied Science

 The Microbiology Laboratory Coordinator teaches laboratory sections of microbiology courses, serves as a liaison between lecture and lab instructors and teaching assistants in undergraduate microbiology laboratories, and provides academic advisement of undergraduate students.
-The Microbiology Laboratory Coordinator is responsible for overseeing the personnel and equipment resources which support microbiology laboratories and developing schedules which ensure that the appropriate types and quantities of equipment and supplies are available and ready for laboratory sessions.
+The Microbiology Laboratory Coordinator oversees the personnel and equipment resources which support microbiology laboratories and develops schedules which ensure that the appropriate types and quantities of equipment and supplies are available and ready for laboratory sessions.
 The Microbiology Laboratory Coordinator oversees student worker(s) activities and ensures that they are properly trained.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Master’s degree in Microbiology or a related biological science discipline is required.

 Experience: At least one year of experience is required in either an academic (preferred), industrial, commercial, governmental or other laboratory setting where exposure to the maintenance of a variety of microbial organisms and knowledge of equipment and supplies typically used in a university biology or microbiology laboratory was gained.

 Skills: Strong verbal and written communication skills are required.
 Effective interpersonal skills are required.
 Knowledge of microbial culture maintenance, storage, media/reagent preparation is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Organizational and leadership skills are preferred.

 Other: The scope of the position occasionally requires evening and weekend work to check laboratory specimens.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Ensures that microbiology laboratories meet the needs of faculty thus supporting academic instruction in the Department of Biology by reviewing each course syllabus and determining the specific laboratory requirements for simultaneously-occurring, yet different, laboratory sessions, developing a schedule which organizes and coordinates personnel and equipment resources to satisfy those identified laboratory requirements, and overseeing student workers who prepare media, set up laboratory equipment and specimens, and take down and clean laboratory equipment after laboratory sessions.
+2. Ensures that microbiology laboratories support academic instruction in the Department of Biology by reviewing each course syllabus and determining the specific laboratory requirements for simultaneously-occurring, yet different, laboratory sessions, developing a schedule which organizes and coordinates personnel and equipment resources to satisfy those identified laboratory requirements, and overseeing student workers who prepare media, set up laboratory equipment and specimens, and take down and clean laboratory equipment after laboratory sessions.